2018 KANJAM WORLD CHAMPIONSHIP

-- Tournament rules and format are subject to change at anytime at the discretion of tournament organizers and referees (if any).
-This could be due to time constraints or total number of teams.
+- Tournament rules and format are subject to change at anytime at the discretion of tournament organizers and referees.
+This could be due to time constraints, total number of teams, or weather.

-- Regular season “Scramble” games will be played to 21 points (subject to change at anytime based on time limits).
+- Regular season “Scramble” games will be played to regulation 21 points (subject to change at anytime based on weather conditions).

-- Upon completion of the “Scramble” round, teams will need to return their clipboard and scoresheet to the marked bin for their division.
+- Upon completion of the “Scramble” round, teams will need to return their clipboard and scoresheet to their assigned referee for their division.
 Scoresheets will be checked for accuracy.
 Teams that fail to turn in clipboards/scoresheets or have intentionally modified their record will be disqualified.

 - Teams will be ranked on a basis of total wins.
 Teams with equal number of wins will be ranked based on head-to-head play.